 Karl is married to Cordelia, with two sons and his interests outside of politics include football, rugby, cricket, snowboarding and motorsports.
 He and Cordelia are mini-rugby coaches on Sunday mornings at Lincoln Rugby Club.

-In January 2019, Karl was selected again as Lincoln Conservative's Parliamentary Candidate.
+In January 2019, Karl was selected again as Lincoln Conservative's Parliamentary Candidate and re-elected on 12 December 2019.

 Karl's website is available here.